+Machine learning

 Machine Learning is the branch of Artificial Intelligence that is helpful in predictions on data.
 Both Supervised and Unsupervised Learning are useful in sentimental analysis.
 Unsupervised is used to cluster or separate the data based on patterns while Supervised Learning is used to train the model based on the outputs which help in future prediction.
 Bhavitha B, Rodrigues A, and Chiplunkar N have applied Machine Learning algorithms to subjective data to get the intention behind the text whether it is positive, negative, or neutral regarding the newly launched product.
 They have got 85% of accuracy on supervised learning techniques than unsupervised learning techniques (Bhavitha et al. 2017).
 Agrawal S, Singh S, and Gupta S have evaluated supervised and unsupervised learning techniques in sentimental analysis.
 They have evaluated based on the accuracy, benefits, and disadvantages of every mechanism.
 They have got good metrics for supervised models when compared to unsupervised models (Agrawal et al. 2021).
 Harfoushi O, Hasan D, and Obiedat R have analyzed Twitter data which consists of opinions of individuals, images, and tweets.
 They have implemented Azure Machine Learning models like SVM and Logistic regression.
 The results confirmed that Microsoft Azure Algorithms can be used to build effective models when compared to the traditional way of modeling in data analytics (Harfoushi et al. 2018).
 Thelwall M has checked if there is an effect of gender bias in machine learning for sentiment analysis.
 He has trained and tested the models using three sets of datasets of hotel and restaurant reviews.
 His study declares that mixed gender datasets are preferring the opinion of women.
 Conclusions are that the training of the model on the same gender improves the performance of the model less than adding additional data on both genders’ data (Thelwall 2018).
 Valencia F, Gómez-Espinosa A, and Valdés-Aguirre B have predicted the price movement of cryptocurrencies using machine learning and sentiment analysis.
 Models like Neural Networks, Support Vector Machines and Random Forest have been implemented based on the data from Twitter and the market to analyze the price movement of Bitcoin, Ripple, Ethereum, and Litecoin.
 Results indicate that using machine learning price prediction can be possible and Neural networks are better in performance than other models (Valencia et al. 2019).

+Sentimental Analysis